MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 >If you need more granular control of a remote execution scenario, use the `remoteExecute()` function.

 ### Package dependencies
 If your R Script has R package dependencies, those packages must be installed on the Microsoft R server.
-You can either have your Administrator install them globally by logging in directly to the server, or you can install them for the duration of the remote session by using the R function `install.packages()`.
+You can either ask your Administrator to install them globally directly on the server, or install them yourself for the duration of your remote session using the `install.packages` function.
 Leave the `lib` parameter empty.

 ### Limitations in a remote context

 Certain functions are masked from execution, such as ‘help’, ‘browser’, ‘q’ and ‘quit’.

-In a remote context, you won’t be able to display vignettes or get help at your command-line prompt.
+In a remote context, you cannot display vignettes or get help at your command-line prompt.

-In most cases, “system” commands will work.
+In most cases, “system” commands work.
 However, system commands that write to stdout/stderr may not display their output nor wait until the entire system command has completed before displaying output.   `install.packages` is the only exception for which we explicitly handle stdout and stderr in a remote context.

 <a name="async"></a>

 ### Asynchronous remote execution

 If you want to continue working in your development environment during the remote script execution, you can execute your R script asynchronously.
-This is particularly useful when you are running scripts that have long execution times.
+This is useful when you are running scripts that have long execution times.

 To execute an R script asynchronously, set the `async` parameter for `remoteScript()`  to `TRUE`.
 When `remoteScript()` is executed, the script is run asynchronously in a new remote R console window.
 All R console output and any plots from that execution are returned to the same window.